- Apr 25th, 2021 Judith Quinn has has volunteered to assist us as the Coordinator for the town of Perrysburg.

 - March 7, 2018 - Ancestry/Rootsweb UPDATE - The Cattaraugus Mailing list has been activated by Rootsweb.
 As far as this web site is concerned, I think the move to this server is going to be permanent.
 Much easier to maintain, and we don't have to contend with those Ancestry banner ads that screwed up the formatting of pages.
 Changes to an email address forced me to get into the 1855 NYS Census index pages.
 Those pages hadn't been modified since they were uploaded in June of 2000.
 Much of the underlying HTML code was obsolete and the readability, while as good for that time period, left a lot to be desired.
 So, the entire 1855 NYS Index was reformatted into the current HTML standards, and made much more readable as well as maintainable.
 This was just a reformatting, no changes were made to the data.
 The list of Cattaraugus County Officials (selected pages) has been updated, it was revised in January of this year.

-broken links and the work continues.
-Also, if you have your email
+and fix broken links and the work continues.
+Also, if you have your

-address on our site as a researcher please check to see if it is up to
+email address on our site as a researcher please check to see if it is

 With regard to the Ancestry/Rootsweb outage, not much has changed since Dec 22, 2017.
 There last statement (January) stated that they were doing software upgrades and it would be months before they were back on line.
 That was what moved me to relocate our website to a private server.
 The NY State Coordinator for GenWeb has changed the links on the NYGenWeb site to point to archived versions of many sites, so some information is still available for other counties.